lybird300/lybird300.github.io/_posts/2015-04-03-coalescent2.md

 When multiple sub-populations are simulated, the program allows for migration among sub-populations.

 <h2>Selective Sweep</h2>

 <b>Selective sweep</b> is used loosely to mean the fixation of a positively selected allele or the attendant reduction in variation.
-Th
+In other words, a favorable mutation appears, rises in frequency, and eventually takes over the population.

+Consider a population that is currently not polymorphic, but in which a selective sweep recently took place.
+During the sweep, there were two allelic classes just like in the balancing selection model above.
+The difference is that these classes changed in size over time.
+In particular, the class corresponding to the allele that is currently fixed in the population will shrink rapidly back in time.
+The genealogy of the selected locus itself (in the “point” sense used above) will therefore behave as if it were part of a population that has expanded from a very small size (cf. Figure 6).
+Indeed, unlike “real” populations, the allelic class will have grown from a size of one.
+A linked point must have grown in the same way, unless recombination in a heterozygote took place between the point and the selected locus.
+Whether this happens or not will depend on how quickly the new allele increased.
+Typically, it depends on the ratio r/s, where s is the selective advantage of the new allele, and r is the relevant recombination probability.

+In the absence of recombination, this is a severe population bottleneck because the entire population will trace its ancestry to the individual with the favorable mutation.

 <h2>Putting all things together</h2>
 <b>Primary CoJava functions</b>